Seven men jailed after violence outside asylum seeker hotel

 Four defendants were found guilty of violent disorder in January after the demonstration outside the Suites Hotel in Knowsley, Merseyside.

-Seven men have been jailed following a protest outside a hotel housing asylum seekers.
+Seven men have been jailed following a protest outside a hotel housing asylum seekers in Merseyside.

-Thomas Mills, 47, Brian McPadden, 61, Paul Lafferty, 42, and Jonjo O’Donoghue, 21, were found guilty of violent disorder at Liverpool Crown Court in January after the demonstration outside the Suites Hotel in Knowsley, Merseyside, on February 10 last year.
+Thomas Mills, 47, Brian McPadden, 61, Paul Lafferty, 42, and Jonjo O’Donoghue, 21, were found guilty of violent disorder at Liverpool Crown Court in January after the demonstration outside the Suites Hotel in Knowsley on February 10 last year.

 The four defendants had all admitted being present at the demonstration but denied being part of the violence which resulted in three police officers being injured and a police van being set alight.